chaoge525/soafee_demo/documentation/builds.rst

     machine: my-machine

-To read more about how to customise this configuration file, check the `Kas documentation`_.
+To read more about how to customize this configuration file, check the `Kas documentation`_.
 Images for ``my-machine`` can be built by running the following kas command: